EricAtNRD/todotxt-gtksourceview/README.md

 Replace 'X.X' with your version of GtkSourceView.

-_gedit_ and other tools using GtkSourceView should then show Elixir syntax highlighting.
+_gedit_ and other tools using GtkSourceView should then show todo.txt syntax highlighting.

 ### License